-Arizona has been nicknamed the “Grand Canyon State”, for obvious reasons, but in the past was also known as the “copper state”, due to its massive production of copper.
-Today, Arizona is an excellent destination attracting millions of tourists with its lovely weather, wonderful natural beauty, and famous landmarks.
+Arizona has been nicknamed the “Grand Canyon State” for obvious reasons, but in the past, it was also known as the “copper state” due to its massive production of copper.
+Arizona is an excellent destination today, attracting millions of tourists with its lovely weather, outstanding natural beauty, and famous landmarks.

 But for now, let’s analyze what is Arizona famous for!

-The Grand Canyon is the most obvious answer to the question “what is Arizona famous for”.
-So obvious that it’s what nicknamed the state.
-With 6 million visitors per year, it is the state’s most famous landmark and one of the most famous natural wonders in the USA and the world.
+The Grand Canyon is the most obvious answer to the question, “What is Arizona famous for.”
+So obvious that it has become the nickname of the state.
+With 6 million visitors annually, it is the state’s most famous landmark and one of the most famous natural wonders in the USA and the world.

 Encompassing 277 miles (446 km) of the Colorado River and adjacent uplands, the Grand Canyon is a steep-sided canyon up to 18 miles (29 km) wide and a depth of 6,093 feet (or 1,857 meters).
 It is an immense canyon, but it’s not the biggest in the world – it is outranked by seven others around the world.

-Scientists estimate that it took about 5 to 6 million years for the Colorado River (and its tributaries) to expose about two billion years of Earth’s geological history cutting through layers of colored rocks.
-Some of these rocks are considered one of the oldest exposed rocks on earth giving geologists the opportunity to study evolution.
+Scientists estimate that it took about 5 to 6 million years for the Colorado River (and its tributaries) to expose about two billion years of Earth’s geological history, cutting through layers of colored rocks.
+Some of these rocks are considered one of the oldest exposed rocks on earth, allowing geologists to study evolution.
 The oldest ones are the Vishnu Basement Rocks, close to the bottom of the Inner Gorge.

-Putting the grand canyon aside, one of the first things people imagine when thinking about Arizona is the desert – the really hot desert.
-Or, to be more accurate the 4 deserts.
+Putting the Grand Canyon aside, one of the first things people imagine when thinking about Arizona is the desert – the really hot desert.
+Or, to be more accurate, the four deserts.
 Arizona contains part of the four great deserts of North America: